About

-Libraries, archives, and museums (LAM) are a vital part of our communities.
+Cultural heritage institutions such as libraries, archives, and museums (LAM) are a vital part of our communities.
 As an archivist and as the President of the Museum Association of Arizona I contribute to advocacy for LAM institutions and support for the staff and volunteers that are responsible for our cultural heritage.
 I am an active board member and work with an incredible team of scholars in support of Southwest Folklife Alliance.
 I am also member of the Az Museum Archives Working Group, working to develop a model for museum practitioners to help make collections discoverable and accessible to researchers.

 About Me